You are here:

 Under section 33(b)(8)(C) of FIFRA, the Agency has discretionary authority to issue a partial refund (up to 75%) of registration service fee on the basis that, in reviewing the application, the Administrator has considered data submitted in support of another pesticide registration application or submitted in support of an application pending with the Agency on March 24, 2004.
 Some discretionary refunds are routine and are applied at the time of submission.
 Guidance on these refunds may be obtained on the primary/secondary Web page and by contacting a Registration Ombudsman.

-Other requests for a reduction in the fee must be requested and should first be discussed with the appropriate Registration Ombudsman.
+All discretionary refund requests must be requested up front and be included in the application.
+Before submitting an application, it is recommended that discretionary refunds first be discussed with the appropriate Registration Ombudsman.
 In most instances, the applicant will pay the appropriate fee and the Agency will then provide the discretionary refund after the data have been reviewed and the Agency knows the amount of work involved.
-The request may be submitted either in the cover letter for the application or on the application form.
+The request must be submitted either in the cover letter for the application or on the application form.
 The Agency suggests that the applicant as part of the request submit a rationale for the request.
 The rationale should reference the previous applications and could contain a comparison of the data submitted previously and with the application against the data requirements.
 To calculate the amount of any discretionary refund, the Agency will compare the data and information reviewed in past applications with that submitted in the new application.
+(For more information on refunds see Fee reduction and refund formula).
+The maximum amount of any fee reduction is 75%.
+If a fee is reduced by 75% as a result of a discretionary refund, the fee cannot be further reduced by a small business fee waiver.
+A portion of the fee, 25%, is always nonrefundable.
+Also, if an application is rejected, a refund may be appropriate.

 FIFRA section 33(f)(4)(B), “Initial Content and Preliminary Technical Screenings,” first directs the Agency, no later than 21 days after receiving an application and the required registration service fee, to conduct an initial screening of the contents of the application.
 In conducting this screen, the Agency must determine: